BoyoChen/TCIR/README.md

 We provide a HDF5 format file for people to easily access the whole orgnized dataset.
 - Dependencies: Python, pandas, numpy, HDF5 packages(such as "h5py").
 - Link: [Here](http://140.112.90.194:1126/TCIR.h5.tar.gz)
+    - Six region are divided into 2 file:
+        - ATLN/EPAC/WPAC
+        - CPAC/IO/SH (Notice that TCs from SH, comparing to other regions, rotate in diffrent direction.)
 - There are 2 keys in the HDF5:
-    - matrix: 47916 x 201 x 201 x 4 HDF5 dataset.
+    - matrix: N x 201 x 201 x 4 HDF5 dataset.
 One can load this with python numpy.
     - info: HDF5 group.
 One can load this with python package pandas.

 Example: Loading TCIR dataset with python.